Jin dynasty (1115–1234): Wanyan Liang (1150–1161)

 On 16 November, the Jin suffered a major defeat against the Song at sea.
 The Jin fleet was composed of over 600 large ships, 20,000 Jurchen and Balhae troops, 10,000 northern Han troops, and 40,000 sailors.
 They were sighted off of Chenjia island while waiting for reinforcements before sailing down to attack Hangzhou.
 On 15 November, the Jin fleet was spotted anchored off of Tang island (south of Qingdao).
 The Jin ships were anchored when the Song fleet moved to attack them.
 Despite adverse weather conditions causing delays in the Song attack, the Jin ships made no move to retaliate because all the sailors were Chinese conscripts.
 They lied to the Jin officers and told them that the approaching Song ships were actually reinforcements.
 When the Song ships started launching bombs and fire arrows at the rigging of the Jin ships, they were taken completely by surprise.
 The silk sails of the ships caught fire, causing panic and desertion among the crew and soldiers, who jumped ship or surrendered.
 The Jin ships moored further away raised anchor and fled to sea while the Song navy led by Li Bao gave chase.
 The inferior Jin ships, built for rivers and lakes, were slower than the Song vessels, and were captured one by one.
 Over 10,000 Jin forces drowned and another 3,000 Han conscripts in the Jin army surrendered to the Song troops upon reaching shore.
 Other Jurchen and Balhae troops died when their ships ran aground against the rocky shores.
-It was said that burning ships could be seen for 200 li (60 miles).
+It was said that burning ships could be seen for 200 li (60 mi).
 According to Jin sources, half of the Jin navy was lost in the Battle of Tangdao, including high ranking commanders such as Wanyan Zhengjianu.

 While Liang was camped at Yangzhou, some of his generals tried to cross the Yangtze at Caishi (south of Ma'anshan).
 The attempted crossing on 26 and 27 November failed.
 The paddle-wheel ships of the Song navy launched gunpowder bombs known as thunderclap bombs at the Jin ships, causing a cloud of sulphur to blind the Jin forces.
 The Song ships then went forth and drowned the men and horses trying to cross.
 This engagement, known as the Battle of Caishi, was viewed as a major victory by Song sources, with references to large numbers of Jin forces numbering in the hundreds of thousands.
 However, the battle was likely a relatively small engagement and the Jin lost no more than 4,000 men.